 “e-label” means the label (or some of its elements) in electronic form.

 “Ingredient” means any substance, including a food additive, used in the elaboration of a wine and present in the final product although possibly in a modified form.
 Processing aids described in the OIV International Oenological Codex and any residues of those processing aids shall not be considered as ingredients.

+“Nutrition declaration”: means a standardized statement or listing of the nutrient content of a food (Codex Alimentarius: Guidelines on Nutrition Labelling CAC/GL 2-1985)

 Introduce a new paragraph at the end of the article 1.2.2.
 OIV member states may authorize, when provided for in this labelling standard, that certain compulsory and optional information is displayed by using e-labels.

 Introduce a new article 1.5.
-When e-labels are used, a clear and direct link to it shall be indicated on the label.
+When e-labels are used, to present compulsory information, a clear and direct link to it shall be indicated on the label.

 Compulsory and optional information described in this standard included in the e-label shall not be displayed together with marketing or sales promotional information.